boskovav/PIQMEE-Tutorial/README.md

 # Practical: Analysing a simulated data set with PIQMEE

 The aim of this tutorial is to become familiar with setting up the analyses with PIQMEE and with the subsequent analysis of the output.
-We will demonstrate how to use the PIQMEE package by applying it a simulated data set of 150 sequences sampled longitudinally mimicking a situation where an infected patient gets the pathogen sampled and sequenced at 3 time points.
+We will demonstrate how to use the PIQMEE package by applying it a simulated data set of 150 sequences sampled longitudinally mimicking a situation where a pathogen population from an infected patient gets sampled and sequenced at 3 distinct time points.

 ## The Data